 Most jobs still require communication daily, from company-wide chat programs like Slack to online meeting spaces like UberConference.

 The trade-off for more freedom is an added responsibility to be available during work hours.
 This may include adding programs to your smartphone and your personal computer.

 Be sure to communicate with your team regularly, even if it’s just to let them know your work is done or you’re enjoying the project you’re working on together.
 Resist the temptation to bury yourself in your work, and make sure you’re available to your team when needed.

 4. Master the Tools of Your Trade—No Excuses!

 Whatever your area of expertise, remote work introduces a new set of tools and programs.
 It’s often easy to dismiss the quirks of ubiquitous cloud-based software like Google Drive, Dropbox, and OneDrive.

 But all of these apps have features that require a more profound degree of mastery.
 This is especially true for apps that need you to lead a conference call or present a slideshow online.

 Many people are content to stumble through their presentations with lots of “Hold on a minute” and “Let me figure this out” interruptions in the midst of a live meeting.
 That’s less easy to do when you’re not in the same room as the other meeting attendees.

 Master using screen share, muting video feeds, running slideshows, and moderating calls before presenting.
-Set up mock meetings with co-workers to test your skill.
+Set up mock meetings with co-workers to test your skills.
 They may seem like minor skills to master, but they go a long way in establishing your professionalism as well as the fluidity of your meetings.